conda/conda/docs/source/user-guide/tutorials/build-apps.rst

      filename you saved in :ref:`build4`.
 Your path and filename vary depending on your installation and operating system.

-For more information about Cloud, see `Anaconda Cloud
+For more information about Cloud, see the `Anaconda Cloud documentation
 <https://docs.continuum.io/anaconda-cloud/>`_.